PanoSight · Framework · How Clarity Returns

 Objects and space

-Fog is identification.
-Clarity is witnessing.
+In PanoSight language: fog is identification. clarity is witnessing.

 Object consciousness